twopin/PepGB-debias/README.md

 ## Datasets

-Please refer to the `data` folder.
+Please refer to the `data` folder and download feature pickle files from https://cloud.tsinghua.edu.cn/d/c58334181c494b0eaeba/

 ## PepGB

-**NOTE: According to WangXu.**

 ### Training PepGB through cross-validation

-To train the heterogeneous GNN model PepGB for peptide-protein interaction prediction, please refer to (./ckpt/README.md) in the `ckpt` folder.
+To train the heterogeneous GNN model PepGB for peptide-protein interaction prediction, please refer to (./ckpt/PepGB/) in the `ckpt` folder.
 Then, run the following command:

 ```bash